 Day 8.
 Saturday 26th.
 Council of All Beings

-In the morning we will take time to prepare for the personal rituals of what your experience on the island has meant for you – what were your inspirations and what you connected to most.
+In the morning we will take time to prepare for our personal reflection and a ritual gesture of what your experience on the island has meant for you – what were your inspirations and what you connected to most.
 There is no set way to do this and each women can explore this in her unique way from story to song, from dance to mask!
 You are also invited to share how you might weave these elements into your life and work with them in the everyday.

 The activity for our last evening together will be a group decision.